mihonapp/website/website/src/docs/guides/troubleshooting/common-issues.md

 ## Storage access issues

 ### "Invalid location" error
-This error indicates the selected storage location is invalid, possible reasons include:
+This error indicates the selected storage location is invalid.
+Possible reasons include:
 * The app lacks Storage permission.
-* The app lacks access or cannot access your Mihon storage location folder.
+* The app cannot access your Mihon storage location folder.

 Try these solutions:
-* (For Android 9 and below) In the Mihon app info or your Phone Settings, under the Permissions section, grant Mihon storage permission.
+* **(For Android 9 and below)** In the Mihon app info or your Phone Settings, under the Permissions section, grant Mihon storage permission.
 * Grant Mihon access to your desired storage location again.
-  * Navigate to <nav to="data-and-storage">, tap on "Storage location", go to your "Mihon" folder and give Mihon access to that folder.
+  * Navigate to <nav to="data-and-storage">, tap on "**Storage location**", go to your "Mihon" folder and give Mihon access to that folder.
 * Create a new folder or move your existing "Mihon" outside of your device's system folders.
   * Do not use your device's system folders (such as Documents or Downloads), they are restricted by Android and will cause issues when Mihon tries to access them.
   * Refer to the [Storage FAQ](/docs/faq/storage) for more details.

 ### Storage issues with Android 11+
-See [this section](/docs/faq/storage#scoped-storage) of the FAQ to learn how Scoped Storage affects **Mihon** in **Android 11+** and how to fix it.
+See the [Scoped Storage](/docs/faq/storage#scoped-storage) portion of the FAQ to learn how it affects **Mihon** in **Android 11+** and how to fix it.

 ### `Cannot Access SD Card`
 * Temporarily change the Storage location from your SD card, then change it back to your original storage location and restart the app.
-* Long filepath/filenames could also trigger this, as Android's file manager doesn't support **>255** characters.
+* Long filepath/filenames could also trigger this issue, as Android's file manager doesn't support **>255** characters:
   * If possible, move your "Mihon" to the top-level of your SD card or shorten your "Mihon" folder name.
   * Remember to set the Storage location after moving or changing your "Mihon" folder.
-* Else, delete **Mihon** "downloads" folder on the SD card.
+* If the issue persists, delete **Mihon** "downloads" folder on the SD card.

 ## Advanced errors